-Eoin has over fifteen years experience in the Construction Industry with a proven track record at meeting deadlines and delivering projects of all sizes; from modest house extensions up to major elements of large development projects.
+Eoin has over nineteen years experience in the Construction Industry with a proven track record at meeting deadlines and delivering projects of all sizes; from modest house extensions up to major elements of large development projects.

 Eoin grew up in Conna, Co.
 Cork and attended secondary school in Rockwell College in Cashel, subsequent to which he trained to be an architect.
 After qualifying from architectural technology in Cork Institute of Technology, Eoin went on to study architecture at Kent Institute of Art and Design Canterbury, London Metropolitan University and University College Dublin.
 In parallel to his studies Eoin worked for a number of practices including Barbara Weiss Architects and WL Design in London.

 In 2003 Eoin began working for Scott Tallon Walker Architects as a Site Based Architect for two years during the construction of the Lapps Quay Office, Clarion Hotel & Apartment Development in Cork.
 On completion of his studies in 2007 Eoin moved to Scott Tallon Walker Architects Dublin Office for 3 years to fulfil his role as a Project Architect on the award winning 62,000 sq.m Aviva Stadium in Dublin

 From January 2011 Eoin worked as a Project Architect for Acanthus Holden Architects in Pembrokeshire, Wales working on a number of projects ranging from new dwelling houses to conserving and refurbishing listed hotel buildings including the renovation, extension and conservation of the Grade II listed 5 star Twr-y-Felin Hotel (a landmark building on the St Davids peninsula in Pembrokeshire, Wales).

 In early 2013 Eoin decided to set up his own practice Eoin O’Keeffe Architects with the aim to create comfortable, healthy, future-proofed buildings to satisfy our client’s requirements, designed to suit each site’s aspect, orientation & location.

 From February 2016 to August 2017, Eoin also fulfilled the role of Site Project Architect for Scott Tallon Walker Architects on Páirc Uí Chaoimh (the redevelopment of the GAA Stadium in Cork).
 This was a part time position and was performed in parallel to the ongoing projects of Eoin O’Keeffe Architects.